DeisData/deisdata.github.io/index.md

 *Updated January 7th, 2021.*

-# How Do Deisians Learn with Us?
+# How Do I Use Brandeis Data Services?

 ## 1. Meet your research community of support.
 - Make an appointment with your Data Analysis Specialist: